lucabecci/API-auth-images/steps.md

  Create and configurate multer
  Create the class checks and methods for this
- Set multer in image service, create routes and controllers for images
-## Add logic for images endpoint
+ Set multer in image service, create routes and controllers for images Add logic for images endpoint

-## Create routes and controllers for auth
+ Create routes and controllers for auth
-## Add logic for auth endpoint
+ Add logic for auth endpoint

-## Create and configurate multer
-## Set controllers with multer

-## Create JWT
+ Create JWT
-## Create controller in auth where this contains the logic for JWT
-## Create the logic for passport
+ Create controller in auth where this contains the logic for JWT Create the logic for passport

-## Protect the routes of images
+ Protect the routes of images
-## Use JWT and passport for protect all routes and methods in images endpoint
+ Use JWT and passport for protect all routes and methods in images endpoint

 ## Optimizing app, search errors in the app and if have bad code will need repair